 As described in further detail in Note (27) COVID-19 Activity, the Board of Governors of the Federal Reserve, Federal Deposit Insurance Corporation, National Credit Union Administration, Office of the Comptroller of the Currency, and Consumer Financial Protection Bureau, in consultation with state financial regulators, issued a revision to the Interagency Statement on Loan Modifications by Financial Institutions Working with Customers Affected by the Coronavirus ("Interagency Statement"), which provides for certain accounting elections related to loan modifications under Section 4013 of the CARES Act.
-GNMA has elected to account for modifications in accordance with the guidance outlined within the Interagency Statement.
-For loan modifications subject to relief under the Interagency Statement, institutions may presume borrowers are not experiencing financial difficulties at the time of the modification for purposes of determining TDR status, and thus no further TDR analysis is required for each loan modification in the program.
+GNMA has elected to account for modifications subject to relief under the Interagency Statement, institutions may presume borrowers are not experiencing financial difficulties at the time of the modification in the program.
 In accordance with the Interagency Statement, loans subject to relief will continue to be presented as current within the financial statement aging disclosures.
 Further, these loans will continue to recognize interest income subject to GNMA's existing accounting policy.
 For additional information refer to Note (8) Other Non-Credit Reform Loans.